mahima1911/mahima1911/README.md

 ### About me: <br>
 :one: I'm currently pursuing my bacherlors in **Information Technology** at [SSN College of Engineering](https://www.ssn.edu.in) , Chennai. <br>
 :two: I am passionate about coding, Machine Learning , Data Science, Deep Learning and Android App Development.
 I would like to work in the aforementioned fields and develop real world solutions.<br>
-:three: I am interested in making contributions to the Open Source Source community so please free to mail me incase you have any projects :smiley:.<br>
+:three: I am interested in making contributions to the Open Source community so please feel free to mail me incase you have any projects :smiley:.<br>
 <hr>